splynx/docs/files/en/addons_modules/sageone/sageone.md

 ![](sageone_manual_acc_sync.png)

 - **Import mapping settings into Splynx** - when SageOne login and password are set on the add-on configuration page, press this button to import mapping settings such as *accounting categories* and *bank accounts* into Splynx.
-Configure the mapping settings according to the steps described above.
+Configure the mapping settings according to the steps described above;

 - **Customers manual pairing** - this function is used where there are existing customers in Splynx as well as SageOne.
 Press `Load SageOne customers for manual pairing` button, then click on the small gear icon at the top right corner, choose *Customers manual pairing* option.
-These features pull the customer list from SageOne into Splynx and allow the admin to manually pair the customers without having to create them in either platform again.
+These features pull the customer list from SageOne into Splynx and allow the admin to manually pair the customers without having to create them in either platform again;

+- **Module Config** - the link is used to open the SageOne add-on configuration page (`Config → Integration → Modules list → SageOne Accounting`).

 - **Pair SageOne same number invoices** - allows to make the request for all unpaired invoices in order to receive their accounting IDs from SageOne and put those IDs into Splynx database.
 For example, the invoices have been exported but their IDs have not been received and an error *Document Number already exists* occurs when re-exporting.